AnitaMF/integrated_metagenomics_analysis/README.md

 Once the taxonomic classification is complete, we will perform a comprehensive analysis of the results using Python based tool.
 This analysis includes:

-- **Merge all samples into one matrix**: for all downstream analysis we want to create one table/matrix that contains the taxonomic classification results of all samples in the project.
+- **Merge all samples into one matrix**: Using the **sample.bracken output files from bracken** we will create one table/matrix that contains the taxonomic classification results of all samples in the project for all downstream analysis.
 The table dimensions are species x # of samples
 ![matrix](matrix.png)
 View complete matrix output file: [matrix.txt](readCount.txt)

-- **Read Counts to Frequencies**: Converting raw read counts into relative frequencies to account for differences in sequencing depth across samples.
+- **Read Counts to Frequencies**: Converting matrix of read counts into relative frequencies to account for differences in sequencing depth across samples.
 This normalization allows for more accurate comparisons between samples.
-- **Rarefaction Curves**: Generating [rarefaction curves](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.4363#:~:text=Rarefaction%20curves%20estimate%20the%20expected,1971%3B%20Sanders%2C%201968).) to assess the adequacy of sequencing depth.
+- **Rarefaction Curves**: Generating [rarefaction curves](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.4363#:~:text=Rarefaction%20curves%20estimate%20the%20expected,1971%3B%20Sanders%2C%201968) to assess the adequacy of sequencing depth.
 These curves help determine if the sampling effort has been sufficient to capture the diversity present in the samples.
 - **Data Distribution Visualizations and Transformations**: Visualizing the distribution of taxa across samples using various plots (e.g., bar plots, heatmaps).
 Transformations (e.g., log transformation) may be applied to stabilize variance and meet the assumptions of statistical tests.
 - **Diversity Metrics**: Calculating diversity metrics such as [alpha](https://docs.onecodex.com/en/articles/4136553-alpha-diversity) diversity (within-sample diversity) and [beta](https://www.statisticshowto.com/bray-curtis-dissimilarity/) diversity (between-sample diversity).
 These metrics provide insights into the complexity and variation of microbial communities.

 # Pipeline Summary
 Analysis of taxonomic results:

     - merge results files

     - Read counts to frequencies

     - Rarefaction curves

     - Data distribution visualizations and transformations

     - Diversity metrics

 ###  Getting ready: